nepeat/homura-discord/README.md

 * ~~Semi~~ working implementation of a NSFL filter
 * Spaghetti code

-## TODO
-* Complete the web interface for the server events
-* Complete the backend service for image determination
-* Unit testing?

 ## Deployment
 #### FIGURE OUT HOW TO MAKE THIS WORK FROM SCRATCH